didi/cube-ui/document/components/docs/en-US/quick-start.md

 import 'cube-ui/lib/style.css'
 ```

-**Notice:** By default cube-ui will use [post-compile](#/en-US/docs/post-compile) with webpack 2+, but post-complie needs some dependencies and configuration.
+**Notice:** By default cube-ui will use [post-compile](#/en-US/docs/post-compile) with webpack 2+, but post-complie needs some dependencies and configuration(see the last part in this page).
 If you don't want to use post-compile, just modify the webpack config file:

 ```js
 // webpack.config.js